Is it time to lock in a Natural Gas Rate?

-It’s easy to forget about high natural gas bills from last winter.
-But as this winter comes closer, it’s time to think about the natural gas you’ll use and the price you’ll pay for it.
+It’s easy to forget about how high natural gas bills can get in the winter.
+But as the next winter comes closer, it’s time to think about the natural gas you’ll be using and the price you’ll pay for it.
+If you're not sure about your choices when it comes to natural gas, read on to find out!

 The basics of natural gas